Professional Development

 They may have a degree, they may know the syllabus inside out.
 But they’ve never studied how mathematical understanding is actually built and crucially how to rebuild it when it’s broken.
 There are hundreds of books on mathematics education.
 Very few tutors have read even a single one.

-I’ve spent years developing my teaching brain, reading books all year round, attending and presenting at conferences, workshops, reflection, and conversation with some of the most thoughtful educators in the UK.
-I host my own maths education videocast, contribute to community panels, and run a Facebook group for professional maths tutors.
+I am obsessed with how people learn mathematics, particularly those with Dyscalculia or maths difficulties.
+I read books all year round, attend and present at conferences, workshops, and am in constant conversation with some of the world’s leading mathematics educators.
+I also host my own maths education videocast and run a Facebook group of over 1500 professional maths tutors.

 In the UK, nearly half a million people are engaged in teaching mathematics professionally across all levels* — from primary classrooms to private tutoring.
 Yet only a tiny fraction actively seek professional development.
-These are the people I learn from.
-That’s the community I thrive in.
+It is this tiny, yet influential community that I am a part of.

 I host #MathsChatLive – A wide-ranging discussion with the most driven mathematics teachers.